-FSG helps clients understand and adapt to the changing health care landscape.
+FSG helps clients understand and adapt to the changing and increasingly uncertain health care landscape.
 As focus and payments shift from volume to value of care, FSG can help organizations from the public, private, and social sector develop coordinated and comprehensive strategy and learning systems to enhance organization sustainability and improve community health.

 FSG has extensive experience building and guiding cross-sector, collaborative, collective impact initiatives in health.
 Creating optimal health for communities and populations requires a systemic effort.
 We help clients identify opportunities to align health care efforts among a diverse array of actors, including foundations, hospitals and health systems, health insurers, public agencies, and corporations.
 Our combination of rigorous data analysis, skilled facilitation, comprehensive systems thinking, and deep passion for social change has helped these stakeholders jointly promote improved health for millions of people.